The history of content design in the UK government

 One of the most important things to remember, from this content-biased view of this history, is that Directgov was paid for by the departments.
 They all had to give money each year for its continued survival.
 It was quite a gruelling process I understand (I had nothing to do with it so can’t comment directly).
 The departments knew this.
 They used it.
 They said they would refuse funding if we didn’t do it their way.

 I am not exaggerating when I say I had conversations with people in departments who said: ‘Sarah, we’ll just go over your head and get our way anyway so you might as well give in now’.

 I led a team in Directgov central’s publishing team.
 We were working on convergence, part of a program to shut 551 sites.
 It was the first major digital cull for government.

-- bad relationships (depts had previously got their way by simply refusing.
-Why change now?)
+- bad relationships (departments had previously got their way by simply refusing.
+Why change now?).

 The departments and agencies who were moving their content, for the most part, didn’t want to move.
 And it was hardly surprising.
 We had a bunch of immovable templates, an unwieldy content management system (CMS) and machines that took 15 mins just to start up in the morning.
 It took an average of 2-3 hours to put a 750-word article into the CMS.
 As a government, we’d also been in-fighting for years over jargon and usability.
 Not an ideal starting position.